Tips for Teens Finding A First Job

 #1 Create a Resume

-This may seem like a pointless task, after all you do not have any actual work experience, or do you?
-Many teenagers today spend hours volunteering for school organizations and clubs, church, and other activities.
-Volunteering counts as work experience.
+This may seem like a pointless task, after all you likely do not have any actual work experience, or do you?
+Many teens today spend hours volunteering for school organizations and church, along with participating in other activities.
+Volunteering definitely counts as work experience.
 Did you assist participants signing up for an event or provide direction?
 Did you set up or clean up an event?
 Did you put in hours of physical labor, stocking a food pantry?
 Did you come up with an idea to make a task or event more efficient?
-Employers will want to know about these specific experiences that show your ability to work with others, help others, provide solutions, and see a job through.
-Fill your resume with some of these suggestions:
+Employers will want to know about these specific experiences that show your ability to work with others, assist others, provide solutions, and see a job through.
+Here are some suggestions for filling up your resume with "work" experience:

 - Volunteer experience

 - Lawn care or snow removal jobs

 - Academic honors and awards